 Provider Q & A Service

-Center for Addiction Recovery in Pregnancy & Parenting (CARPP) Q&A Line
+Center for Addiction Recovery in Pregnancy & Parenting (CARPP) question and answer line

 CARPP providers are available to answer clinicians' questions about the care of pregnant and parenting women with substance use disorders and their newborns and children.
 This provider-to-provider service offers education and guidance with the goal of increasing the capacity to care for this population in the community.

 Providers can contact the CARPP Q&A Line at 603-653-1800 or email CARPP@hitchcock.org.

 CARPP staff, who include women’s health providers, addiction providers, psychiatrists, pediatricians, and social workers can answer questions about:

 - Best practices in caring for women and infants/children with perinatal substance exposure

 - Strategies for engaging women in treatment

 - Other topics related to the care of pregnant and parenting women with SUD